 It’s been about 15 months since that 2nd nugget came out, and I’m not gonna lie – I’ve been struggling to find that next work-life balance that fits me well.
 I don’t know if it’s because of his unpredictable sleep patterns, or if working doesn’t seem as important anymore, or if having them at home now makes it that much harder to work, but regardless something needs to change.

 And I’m hoping Benjamin Franklin has the answer :)

-I came across this article on how he lived his life, and for the next full work week I’ll be copying him to see how it changes my own.
+I came an article (since taken offline) on how he lived his life, and for the next full work week I’ll be copying him to see how it changes my own.
 Here’s what his schedule looked like (or *ahem*, his scheme):

 The two questions he poses each day stand out the most:

 - (Morning) What good should I do this day?

 - (Evening) What good have I done to-day?

 I feel like most of us are pretty good at accomplishing our goals if we actually take the time to say it out loud each morning, but for whatever reason we never do.
 Imagine if going forward you started?
 “Today declutter my kitchen!”
 “Today find a way to make a $100!”
 “Today finally listen to J. Money and start a budget!”
 I can’t even envision how inspiring B. Franklin’s diary must have looked either (“Today invent the bifocals!”
 “Today help create the postal system!”
 “Today score with a bunch of women!” ;)).

 Needless to say, my goal setting will pale in comparison :)